 3.2 Purged Files

-On File Clean-Up Day, all files and folders that exceed their retention term will be moved to the “_DELETE” folder on their respective drives.
-For example, if the following file, O:\Folder\Folder\file.doc had exceeded its retention term, it would be moved to O:\_DELETE\Folder\Folder\file.doc.
-All purged files stored in the _DELETE folder will then be permanently deleted after 30 days.
+On File Clean-Up Day, all files and folders that exceed their retention term will be moved to an archive folder on their respective drives.
+All purged files should be permanently deleted after 30 days.

 3.3 Folder Specific Retention Terms: